-At present, cloning isn't being considered for commercial production of food in the European Union (EU).
-However, if it is in the future, any products obtained from cloned animals would be regarded to be novel.
-Therefore, these products could not be marketed legally until they had undergone a safety assessment and been approved by EU member states.
+At present, the EU isn’t considering for commercial production of food.
+If it is in the future, any products obtained from cloned animals would be novel foods.
+These products could not be marketed legally until they had undergone a safety assessment and EU member states approve them.

 - the possibility that the offspring of cloned animals could enter the food chain

 The survey found that areas of consumer concern included: